elibarrow/BAE305-SP24-LAB5/README.md

 </p>

-After building the circuit, we then opened the given sample program, "Analog Read Serial", and ran it on our Arduino.
+After building the circuit, we opened the given sample program, "Analog Read Serial", and ran it on our Arduino.
 The code from that program is given below.

  <p align="center">
   <img src=  https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/Screenshot%202024-02-15%20at%204.17.02%20PM.png width = 50%>